camunda-community-hub/camunda-8-examples/event-processing/README.md

 Prerequisities:

-Only a running zeebe engine is required.
-By default, the zeebe client points to the gateway running on port 26500, so you use either [C8Run](https://docs.camunda.io/docs/self-managed/setup/deploy/local/c8run/) or the [docker-compose](https://docs.camunda.io/docs/self-managed/setup/deploy/local/docker-compose/) setup.
+Only a running Camunda instance is required.
+By default, the Camunda client points to a local Camunda instance, so you use either [C8Run](https://docs.camunda.io/docs/self-managed/setup/deploy/local/c8run/) or the [docker-compose](https://docs.camunda.io/docs/self-managed/setup/deploy/local/docker-compose/) setup.

 To run the example, just execute: